Susan Bewley: Medical career

 Inspired by her parents and the late obstetrician and gynaecologist Professor Geoffrey Chamberlain, Bewley specialised in complicated births and severe maternal morbidity.

 Her principal research centres on severe maternal diseases and violence in pregnancy.
 She was the first woman accomplished in Maternal-Fetal Medicine in the UK and has edited numerous books.
-She has played a key role in the National Institute of Clinical Excellence Fertility Guideline Development Group and the Intrapartum Guideline Development Group.
+She has played a key role in the National Institute for Clinical Excellence Fertility Guideline Development Group and the Intrapartum Guideline Development Group.
 She has criticized homeopathy and highlighted distortions in previous breast cancer screening leaflets.
 By sending an open letter to the BMJ, Bewley caused a national review into breast cancer screening.
 This is because in her letter she argued that the NHS leaflets that women received were not transparent about the risks associated with breast cancer screening.

 In addition, Bewley works and volunteers for various charities including HealthWatch (for treatments that work), Sophia Forum (the UK branch of the Global Coalition on Women and AIDS), and Maternity Action (which works to end inequality and promote the health and wellbeing of pregnant women).

 In 2005, Bewley and fertility expert Melanie Davies published "Which Career First?
 The most secure age for childbearing remains 20-35" in the British Medical Journal.
 Debating the reasons for having children at an older age, in what way this worsens outcomes and how assisted conception has contributed, it triggered a discussion on childbearing in older women.